Anas-Rabea/ITI/README.md

 # ITI
-Practical work for AI track
+Practical work for AI and ML track